|

 the Netherlands.
 At this time, more than 100 employees are contracted and output is about

 10.000 units per year.
 Well-known models are Rocket, Spirit, Veenolita and Toer Populair.
-1967: This rescue operation fails as well.
-On february 10th, 1967 the 'N.V.
-Rijwielenfabriek Veeno' is declared bankrupt.

 |